shuttle-hq/shuttle/DEVELOPING.md

 If you are using `nftables`, even with `iptables-nft`, it may be necessary to install and configure the [nftables CNI plugins](https://github.com/greenpau/cni-plugins)

+## Testing the Pro tier

+We use Stripe to start Pro subscriptions and verify them with a Stripe client that needs a secret key.
+The `STRIPE_SECRET_KEY` environment variable should be set to test upgrading a user to Pro tier, or to use a Pro tier feature with cargo-shuttle CLI.
+On a local environment, that requires setting up a Stripe account and generating a test API key.
+Auth can still be initialised and used without a Stripe secret key, but it will fail if when retrieving a user, and when we'll verify the subscription validity.

 ## Running Tests

 Shuttle has reasonable test coverage - and we are working on improving this